Charles E W Bean, Diaries, AWM38 3DRL 606/38A/1 - 1915 - Part 3

 past the Turkish trench, right under

-the xxx sandhills on which the they were
+the para sandhills on which they were the

 trench was situated, perhaps forty